 These unicorn horn bath bombs are super simple to make and are perfect for unicorn lovers.
 You won’t believe how gold these are, so let’s get started with this fun DIY bath bomb recipe.

 Unicorn Horn Bath Bombs

-Here at Ruffles and Rain Boots, I’m always on the hunt for something…anything….unicorn.
-So when I came across a mold for these Unicorn Horn Bath Bombs, it just made sense, ya know?
+Here at Ruffles and Rain Boots, I’m always on the hunt for something – anything – unicorn.
+So when I came across a mold for these Unicorn Horn Bath Bombs, it just made sense to whip up a batch.
 While a lot of unicorn crafts tend to lean towards the younger audience, these bath bombs are actually something that the older kids can make and use as well!

 No Time to Make These Unicorn Bath Fizzies Now?